ediboc/EA-test/README.md

 ### 3.1 Generate a classifier:
-In the folder NLP_movie we will create a classifier based on nltk movie_reviews data On notebook **NLP_preprocess.ipynb** is the preprocess of the documents and **NLP_Models.ipynb** is the model generation (LogisticRegression, XGBClassifier, SVC from Sklearn and a Neural Network), where we chose the neural network model because we obtained the highest accuracy.
+In the folder NLP_movie we will create a classifier based on nltk movie_reviews data On notebook **NLP_preprocess.ipynb** is the preprocess of the documents and **NLP_Models.ipynb** is the model generation (LogisticRegression, XGBClassifier, SVC from Sklearn and a Neural Network), where we chose the neural network model because with this model we obtained the highest accuracy.

 resulting file:
 *NN_model.h5*:Neural network model used to classify comments

 ### 3.2 Get comments from Twitter
-Notebook **Get_tweets.ipynb** where we will get tweets and their location related to FIFA20, saved in the file tweetsDB.csv
+Notebook **Get_tweets.ipynb** where we will get tweets and their location related to FIFA20.

 resulting file:
 *DFtweets.csv:*  dataframe of tweets with info of user, location, date of creation and text